mitradranirban/font-dakkhinee/README.md

 ## Building

-Fonts are built automatically by GitHub Actions - take a look in the "Actions" tab for the latest build.
+Fonts are currently not built automatically by GitHub Actions - we are working on it.
 If you want to build fonts manually on your own computer:

 * `make build` will produce font files.